tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 {{?RFC8701}}.
 This helps ensure clients process ECH extensions correctly.
 When constructing ECH configurations, servers SHOULD randomly select from reserved values with the high-order bit clear.
-Correctly-implemented client will ignore those extensions.
+Correctly-implemented clients will ignore those extensions.

 The reserved values with the high-order bit set are mandatory, as defined in {{config-extensions}}.
 Servers SHOULD randomly select from